If you are in a car accident with a pedestrian, a Vancouver car accident lawyer can give you advice on how to proceed.

 A pedestrian who is injured in a car accident will generally be covered under their personal health and disability insurance coverage.
 If the injured person was working, the coverage can come from workers’ compensation.
 The following is also possible:

 - Recovery From Auto Liability Insurance – The injured person can seek compensation against the auto liability insurance policy of the driver or car owner.
 Almost every state requires owners and drivers of vehicles to have liability insurance to provide protection to third parties who are injured or have their property damaged.
 The amount that will be recovered is often contingent on the state in which the accident occurred and the law.

 - No-Fault Recovery – Certain states adhere to the “no-fault” rule in which insurance companies must pay for the treatment and expenses of their own policyholders.
 With no-fault, it makes no difference who is considered to be responsible for the accident.
 This is also referred to as personal injury protection (PIP).
 With a no-fault state, there could be some variations in the law and how much will be paid by the driver’s insurer.
 Even if the pedestrian is at fault, these states might hold the driver’s insurance responsible to pay up to the limit of PIP.

 Call An Experienced Vancouver Accident Lawyer

-If you have questions about a vehicle-pedestrian accident, call (360) 693-2919 to speak to car accident lawyer Vancouver at the Law Offices of Loren Scott Etengoff.
+If you have questions about a vehicle-pedestrian accident, call (360) 693-2919 to speak to car accident lawyer Vancouver at the Etengoff Pak Law Group.